cchaglund/visreg-test/README.md

     baseUrl,
     endpoints,
     viewports,

-    suiteName,
+    // Don't forget to add the new options here! suiteName,
     formatUrl,
     onPageVisit,
 });
 ```

+To create another test suite, simply create a new directory and add a `snap.cy.js` file to it.
+You can then run the tests for that suite by running `npx visreg-test` from the root of your project and selecting the suite from the list.

 You can also add a `visreg.config.js` file to the root of your project to set default values for these options.